Privacy Policy

 Advertising Cookies

 These cookies are also called targeting cookies.
-They serve to deliver individually tailored advertising to the user.
-This can be very convenient, but also very annoying.
+They serve to deliver individually adapted advertising to the user.
+This can be very practical, but also very annoying.

-Usually, you are asked which of these types of cookies you want to allow when you first visit a website.
+Usually, when you visit a website for the first time, you are asked which of these cookie types you want to allow.
 And of course, this decision is also stored in a cookie.

-If you want to know more about cookies and don’t shy away from technical documentation, we recommend https://datatracker.ietf.org/doc/html/rfc6265, the Request for Comments of the Internet Engineering Task Force (IETF) called “HTTP State Management Mechanism”.
+If you want to know more about cookies and do not shy away from technical documentation, we recommend https://datatracker.ietf.org/doc/html/rfc6265, the Request for Comments of the Internet Engineering Task Force (IETF) called “HTTP State Management Mechanism”.

 The purpose ultimately depends on the respective cookie.
-You can find more details below or from the manufacturer of the software that sets the cookie.
+More details can be found below or from the manufacturer of the software that sets the cookie.

 Cookies are small helpers for many different tasks.
-Unfortunately, it is not possible to generalize which data is stored in cookies, but within the following privacy policy, we will inform you about the data processed or stored.
+What data is stored in cookies cannot unfortunately be generalized, but we will inform you about the processed or stored data within the framework of the following privacy policy.

-The storage duration depends on the respective cookie and is specified in more detail below.
+The storage duration depends on the respective cookie and is specified further below.
 Some cookies are deleted after less than an hour, others can remain stored on a computer for several years.

-You also have control over the storage duration.
-You can manually delete all cookies at any time through your browser (see also below under “Right to Object”).
-Furthermore, cookies based on your consent will be deleted at the latest after you withdraw your consent, while the lawfulness of the storage until then remains unaffected.
+You also have an influence on the storage duration yourself.
+You can manually delete all cookies at any time via your browser (see also “Right to object” below).
+Furthermore, cookies based on consent will be deleted at the latest after revocation of your consent, whereby the lawfulness of the storage until then remains unaffected.

 Safari: Manage cookies and website data with Safari